-New buildings should contribute to the identity of Dudley Square but in particular the character of the John Eliot Square neighborhood. by recognizing its rich cultural and architectural history through careful consideration of building materials.
+New buildings should contribute to the identity of Dudley Square by recognizing its rich cultural and architectural history through careful consideration of building materials.

-1. A Proposer should thoughtfully consider the historical and social context of John Eliot Square and recognize its and Dudley Square's and Dudley Square's rich cultural and architectural history through a careful consideration of building materials, recent building precedents, and that emphasize the longevity of the building itself in the exterior design of the of the building.

-- 1.2.
-The site is located in a Neighborhood Design Overlay District, meaning that it is part of a historically-significant streetscape.
-The building design should carefully tie into and complement the existing urban fabric.
-Building elements like bays, recessed windows, and detailed cornices should be incorporated into the design to relate to the historic context. - 2.3.
-The use of Material must usage should strive to ground the building in the present and convey stability into the future.
-Architectural detailing (windows, doors, exterior cladding, masonry, etc.) must be of the highest quality and design to be compatible with existing nearby buildings. are to express the distinction between uses to be attractive and should be executed using materials of the highest quality and be compatible with existing buildings in the area.
-The use of Material must usage should strive to ground the building in the present and convey stability into the future. - 3.
-Proposals are to express the distinction betweenof uses retail, commercial, and other public uses at ground level to help define the character of the neighborhood at Dudley Square Plaza. - 4.
-Proposed buildings must provide a high percentage of transparency at ground level to achieve a continuous and engaging pedestrian experience facing Dudley Square Plaza. - 4.
-Residential lobbies and retail areas must be emphasized and designed to engage with the neighborhood. - 5.
+- 1. A Proposer should thoughtfully consider the historical and social context of Dudley Square in the selection of building materials, especially those which emphasize the, recent building precedents, and longevity of the building itself in the exterior design of the of the building. - 2.
+Material usage should ground the building in the present and convey stability into the future.
+Architectural detailing (windows, doors, exterior cladding, masonry, etc.) are to be attractive and should be executed using materials of the highest quality and be compatible with existing buildings in the area.
+Material usage should strive to ground the building in the present and convey stability into the future. - 3.
+Proposals are to express the distinction of retail, commercial, and other public uses at ground level to animate the edges of the street and help define the character of the neighborhood along Washington Street. - 4.
+Proposed buildings must maintain the continuity of the street wall and provide a high percentage of transparency at ground level to achieve a continuous and engaging pedestrian experience along Washington Street. - 5.
 Building construction, materials and MEP systems must be of good quality and take advantage of sustainable building principles. - 6.
 Disposal areas, accessory storage areas or structures and dumpsters must should be placed at the rear of the property and must be appropriately screened from view.